dotnet/templating/docs/template-resolution-for-dotnet-cli.md

 ### Template info filters
 -   Language
-    -   If user specified the language via `--language` option, should be exact match
+    -   If the user specified the language via `--language` option, the value should exactly match the template language.
-    -   If the template group has multiple languages defined, default language is preferred
+    -   If the template group has multiple languages defined, the default language is preferred
     -   If the template group has single language defined, this language is used